-Talent Beyond Boundaries screen all potential applicants that have registered for the Talent Catalog.
-When a role from a sponsor company is identified, they will select a shortlist of successful candidates from the Talent Catalog and will arrange interviews with the sponsor company.
+Talent Beyond Boundaries screen all potential applicants that have registered for the Talent Catalogue.
+When a role from a sponsor company is identified, they will select a shortlist of successful candidates from the Talent Catalogue and will arrange interviews with the sponsor company.
 It will then be up to the sponsor company to decide their preferred candidate for the role.

 Once you have secured a job offer, Talent Beyond Boundaries will work with you, your employer and immigration professionals to prepare your immigration application.